envispojke/active-window-muter/README.md

 - A simple, low-overhead utility to toggle the audio of your currently active window (game, browser, media player, etc).

-- The script is optimized for gaming and is anti-cheat safe (when used per my recommendations below).
+- The script is optimized for gaming and is anti-cheat safe.

 - It features a customizable UI that doesn't steal window focus, even from fullscreen/borderless applications.